jamierpond/madea.blog/yapi/what-is-yapi.md

 Yapi is an OSS command line tool that makes it easy to test APIs from your terminal.
 Yapi speaks HTTP, gRPC, TCP, GraphQL (and more coming soon).

-### Yapi speaks HTTP
-I wanted a fun way to make HTTP requests from the terminal (without massive, ad-hoc `curl` incantations).

 ### Elephant in the room, *why another API client?*
 I built yapi for me to quickly test APIs from the without `curl` incantations, and without%20having%20to%20manually%20encode%20query%20parameters%21.